Employment Opportunities

 Campus Recreation fitness attendants are responsible for maintaining a safe, clean, and fun exercise environment for students and members.
 Attendants should have a basic knowledge of fitness and exercise.
 Candidates should be self-motivated and possess excellent communication and customer service skills.

-The Georgetown University Campus Recreation department produces e-communications, social media posts, short videos, digital/print graphics, and a website.
-The Graphic Design Assistant will assist the marketing & communications coordinator in the creation, organization, and distribution of multimedia to all channels of communication.
+The Georgetown University Campus Recreation department produces e-communications, social media posts, short videos, and digital/print graphics.
+The Graphic Design Assistant will assist the Assistant Director of Marketing in the creation, organization, and distribution of multimedia to all channels of communication.
 Graphic Design Assistants can expect to assist with brand mark design/illustrations, creation of promotional materials, printing, outreach, and more.
 Proficiency in one or more Adobe products like InDesign, Photoshop, and Illustrator is required.
 Some weekend work is required.

 For more information, contact Chris Baunoch.